 Among the advantages of the Chronergy escapement are an upgraded lever geometry and skeletonized escape wheel for better efficiency, as well as the use of a non-magnetic nickel-phosphorus alloy for both parts.
 Certainly, the other big difference between the new steel GMT-Master II and previous models – and one which will be for owners far more noticeable than the movement – is the Jubilee bracelet.

 The Jubilee bracelet is an interesting piece of Rolex history on its own, even apart from the GMT-Master/GMT-Master II watches.
 It was introduced by Rolex in 1945, on the Datejust.
-The Jubilee bracelet was also the very first in-house Rolex bracelet, the company having formerly relied on Gay Frères. replica watches
+The Jubilee bracelet was also the very first in-house Rolex bracelet, the company having formerly relied on Gay Frères.

 The Jubilee bracelet on a fake Pepsi-bezel GMT is the single most divisive factor of the watch.
 Like all modern Rolex bracelets, it’s a perfectly engineered piece of gear, with best-in-class fit and finish.
 However, it’s also a bit more ornamental than an Oyster bracelet, and it would seem that the relative sobriety of the GMT-Master II should call for the more austere look of the Oyster.
 It’s not really a comfort issue – the Jubilee bracelet should theoretically offer better conformance to the shape of the wrist, thanks to the smaller links but as anyone who’s worn a modern Oyster bracelet will tell you, they take a back seat to no one in terms of ease of adjustment and general wearability.
 So why offer the steel Pepsi GMT II on a Jubilee bracelet only – and besides, one that cannot be swapped out for an Oyster bracelet?